canergolbasi/dormitory-placement-simulator/README.txt

 the houses.
 You should create a .txt file and print one student name at a line.
 The output student list must be in ascending order of student id but only names will be printed in output file.

+Program will be compiled with below command: javac Project/src/*.java -d Project/bin -target 17
+The input and output files can be at any folder. java project1main <inputfile> <outputfile>